-Patients with diabetes should have regular visits with one of our board-certified physicians at American Foot and Leg Specialists to avoid diabetic foot problems.
-Diabetes patients must constantly monitor their blood glucose level, as swell as examining their feet everyday in order to prevent infections that can lead to open wounds or even amputation.
-In the feet and lower legs, diabetes can cause poor circulation through hardening of the arteries and nerve problems that affect a patients’ ability to feel correctly.
+Patients with diabetes should have regular visits with one of our board-certified physicians at American Foot & Leg Specialists to avoid diabetic foot problems.
+Diabetes patients must constantly monitor their blood glucose level, as well as examine their feet daily in order to prevent infections that can lead to open wounds or even amputation.
+In the feet and lower legs, diabetes can cause poor circulation through hardening of the arteries, and nerve problems that affect a patients’ ability to feel correctly.

-Without consistent observation, diabetic feet may not heal properly from minor injuries or constant rubbing from poorly fitting shoes.
-Other foot abnormalities such as hammertoe, athlete’s foot, or even ingrown toenails should be treated as serious issues.
+Without consistent observation, diabetic feet may not heal properly from minor injuries or poorly fitting shoes which cause constant rubbing.
+Other foot abnormalities such as hammertoe, athlete’s foot, or even ingrown toenails, should be treated as serious issues.

 Complications from Diabetic Foot Problems